espeak-ng/espeak-ng/README.md

 [ToFromIEEE.c.txt](http://www.realitypixels.com/turk/opensource/ToFromIEEE.c.txt)
 which has been made available for use in Open Source applications per the [license statement](COPYING.IEEE) on http://www.realitypixels.com/turk/opensource/.
-The only modification made to the code is to comment out the `TEST_FP` define to make it useable in the eSpeak NG library.
+The only modifications made to the code is to comment out the `TEST_FP` define to make it useable in the eSpeak NG library, and to fix compiler warnings.

 The `getopt.c` compatibility implementation for getopt support on Windows is taken from the NetBSD `getopt_long` implementation, which is licensed under a